RichardoC/tales.fromprod.com/src/_posts/2024/2024-06-11-apple-screen-recorder.md

 This version doesn't work in automator for reasons I don't understand, so you can't easily trigger it from a key press.

 It uses `screencapture` by shelling out, so this is quite easy to detect.
 I'm sure there are ways to do a screenshot more directly which would avoid this obvious detection.
+This can probably be avoided by using [ScreenCaptureKit](https://developer.apple.com/documentation/screencapturekit/scshareablecontent/3916733-getshareablecontentwithcompletio?language=objc) but I couldn't work out the syntax in AppleScript.